Jackal (Marvel Comics character): Dead No More: The Clone Conspiracy

-Ben's dissolved remains were collected by the Jackal and was resurrected thanks to a new cloning process.
+Ben's dissolved remains are collected by the Jackal who was resurrected thanks to a new cloning process.
 However, the Jackal found problems with the cellular degradation.
 He had Ben killed 26 more times, all of which had Ben's life (and most of Peter's) flash before his eyes.
 The ordeal of repeated death caused Ben to become mentally unbalanced and morally ambiguous, due to the trauma and very soul being damaged from being removed and replaced over and over.
 Ben eventually breaks free and knocks out the Jackal.
 After improving Warren's formula, Ben makes clones of Miles and persuades the Jackal that he is a clone, thereby making it nearly impossible to tell who is the real one.
 Now free with a number of clone of Miles as servants, Ben acts as the new Jackal during the "Dead No More: The Clone Conspiracy" storyline and is determined to repay the people who have heavily influenced Ben's and Peter's lives with the Jackal's technology to make sure that no one has to suffer again and that those who have can become whole, and even does this by establishing New U Technologies.

 When Spider-Man activates the Webware to stabilize the human and clone cells all across the world that were in danger of succumbing to clone degradation, the various clone of Miles melt as Ben fights Doctor Octopus.
 The so-called clone that does not melt realizes that he is the true Warren and vows to have revenge on Ben as the true Jackal.
 Ben returns to a safe-house and finds Miles in his Jackal outfit waiting in the living room.
 The Jackal proceeds to burn Ben's safe-house down and engages in one final battle.
 Ben defeats the Jackal and leaves him in the burning house to die.

 The Jackal however, survived the fire and targeted the neural net that was built by Dr. Yesenia Rosario when the woman was doing a presentation of it at Empire State University.
 The Jackal was defeated by Spider-Man and Ms. Marvel as Dr. Rosario destroys her own invention by setting it to self-destruct.

-He later surfaced in the Empire State University once more, under the guise of "Professor Guarinus" and is shocked to bump into a super-powered counterpart of Gwen Stacy from another universe, who had recently enrolled in this universe's ESU.
-He injected himself with actual jackal DNA, allowing himself to transform into looking exactly like his iconic green costume but for real.
-He recruited another new student, Benji, to befriend Gwen in exchange for the possibility of great power if she does her job well and while Benji is able to tell Miles that Gwen is a costumed hero from another world, she somehow had failed Warren and was punished for it.